maria-brito15/maria-brito15/README.md

 - 📤 File upload system with validation,
 - 🛡️ Input validation and security middleware,
 - 📊 Database connection pooling with PostgreSQL,
-- 🔧 Modular utility system.
+- 🔧 Modular utility system and layered architecture.

 **Mission:** Facilitate access to high-quality educational resources and build a collaborative learning community that empowers students to achieve academic excellence.